 Walking/Travel Time: 5-6 hours and 3-hour bus ride

 Accommodation: camping in two-person tents with facilities at Waterfall Valley Hut

 Our Overland Track adventure begins with a two-hour private bus ride from Launceston to Cradle Mountain.
-From here, we will trek to Waterfall Valley, which is a 10km trek or around 5-6 hours going, excluding any side trips.
+From here, we will trek to Waterfall Valley, which is a 10km trek or around 5-6 hours.

 Today we will pass some of the most beautiful scenery on the track.
 We will trek up Marion’s Lookout, which has spectacular views back to Dove Lake and Crater Lake, which are the subject of so many beautiful photos of this region and then past Cradle Mountain.
-Depending on the weather and time, we will look to climb Cradle Mountain as a side trip.
 At the top of the Water Valley escarpment, before we descend into the valley, you will be rewarded with sweeping panoramic views to the south of The Overland Track and across the Central Tasmanian Highlands, which we will be traversing over the coming days.
 Waterfall Valley is nestled below the sweeping hills of the Bluff Cirque.